acebot712/the-nothing-app/README.md

 cd ..
 ```

-3. Configure environment variables:
+4. Configure environment variables:
-   - Create a `.env` file in the `app/` directory using `app/.env.example` as a template
+   - Create a `.env` file in the root directory using `.env.example` as a template
    - Make sure it contains the following variables:
    ```
    EXPO_PUBLIC_SUPABASE_URL=your-supabase-url